Museums Advocacy Day Success Stories – American Alliance of Museums

 Secure an Item for an Exhibit

 “I traveled to D.C. with the South Carolina constituency and as a member of the SC History Advocates.
-After a very successful visit with Representative Joe Wilson’s office, I extended an invitation to Representative Wilson to visit the University of South Carolina’s McKissick Museum.
-I kept up with my correspondence with Representative Wilson’s staff, and am happy to say that he did come to visit McKissick [in August 2012]…Not only did he tour the museum, he also hand delivered an object from his office which is now on view at the museum in the student curated exhibition The Ultimate Vacation: Watching Other People Work, of which I was a co-curator.
-His model BMW X5 will be on loan at the museum for the duration of the exhibition, through December 2012.
-I am positive that we will continue to build our relationship with Representative Wilson in the future.
-I’m looking forward to Museums Advocacy Day 2013!”
+After a very successful visit with [my Representative’s office], I extended an invitation to [my Representative] to visit the University of South Carolina’s McKissick Museum.
+I kept up with my correspondence with his staff, and am happy to say that he did come to visit McKissick…Not only did he tour the museum, he also hand delivered an object from his office which [was] on view at the museum in the student curated exhibition The Ultimate Vacation: Watching Other People Work, of which I was a co-curator.
+His model BMW X5 [remained] on loan at the museum for the duration of the exhibition.
+I am positive that we will continue to build our relationship with [this Representative] in the future.
+I’m looking forward to [the next] Museums Advocacy Day!”

 —Caitlin Podas, Public Historian, and Past President, SC History Advocates